gregoryerrl/self-mastery/markdown/The HTML-CSS-JavaScript Self-Mastery Workbook.md

 - What does the semicolon (`;`) do?
 What happens if you forget it?
 - How do you write comments in JavaScript?
 - What is an error?
 What does "SyntaxError" mean?
-- You write `consol.log("Hello")` and get an error.
+- You write `console.log("Hello")` and get an error.
 How do you read error messages?

 ### Making Things Happen